SAP-samples/abap-platform-rap640/exercises/ex2/README.md

   2. Check your behavior definition:

 <details>
-  <summary>🟡📄 Click to expand and view or copy the source code!</summary>
+  <summary>🟡📄 Click to expand and view and compare the source code!</summary>

    ```
     managed implementation in class ZBP_SHOPCARTTP_### unique;